Nationals vs. Reds Player Props Betting Odds

-Player prop bet odds for Spencer Steer, Lane Thomas and others are available when the Cincinnati Reds host the Washington Nationals at Great American Ball Park on Friday (at 6:40 PM ET).
+Those looking to place a player prop bet can find odds on Spencer Steer, Lane Thomas and others in the Cincinnati Reds-Washington Nationals matchup at Great American Ball Park on Saturday at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!